PingOne Advanced Identity Cloud

 If the remote provider can read the metadata URL, you can provide the URL to the remote provider, and they can load the metadata that way instead.

-Import and configure a remote IdP or SP
+Import a remote IdP or SP

 A remote IdP or SP is a provider outside of Advanced Identity Cloud.
 For example, Azure AD could be the authoritative source for a user profile in your organization.
 If that is the case, then Azure AD would be a remote IdP.